SYNOPSIS

 openssl cms -resign -in mail.msg -signer newsign.pem -out mail2.msg

-Sign mail using RSA-PSS:
+Sign a message using RSA-PSS:

 openssl cms -sign -in message.txt -text -out mail.msg \ -signer mycert.pem -keyopt rsa_padding_mode:pss

-Create encrypted mail using RSA-OAEP:
+Create an encrypted message using RSA-OAEP:

 openssl cms -encrypt -in plain.txt -out mail.msg \ -recip cert.pem -keyopt rsa_padding_mode:oaep